Updated August 6th 2019.

 Let me quote from the Big Legal Mess Records website which Shein Die alerted me to.

 “Bentonia, MS: home to the legendary Skip James, famous for his falsetto vocals and his mastery of a rare blues guitar style that has become known as the ‘Bentonia style’.”

-Check out Skip James on the link below:
+Check out Skip James below:

 Big Legal Mess continues: “The origin of the style goes back to a chance meeting between Bentonian Henry Stuckey and black Bahamian soldiers in France during World War I. Stuckey learned an odd E-minor guitar tuning from the Bahamians and when he returned home taught it to his brother Jacob, and to Skip James and the younger Jack Owens.

 “As these musicians traded ideas in the semi-isolated area of Bentonia, James and Owens perfected the style by adding dark, introspective lyrics.
 With his overwhelming personality coming through his recordings, James created a haunting and unique sound that continues to influence blues and folk music today.
 Though James died in 1969 and Owens in 1997, this local style is preserved in the playing of Duck Holmes.”

 Jimmy ‘Duck’ Holmes: last of the Bentonia bluesmen

 Big Legal Mess continues: “While Duck comes from a much younger generation, it seems he was destined to soak up the sounds and feel of the Bentonia style whether he was trying to or not.
 Born Jimmy Charles Holmes on July 28, 1947, Duck grew up two houses down from Henry and Jacob Stuckey.
 In 1948, his mother and father opened the Blue Front Café where they served cold drinks and offered live music.
 This music was often provided by the Stuckeys or Jack Owens and the local harmonica player Bud Spires.